razor-x/bsdznc/doc/usage.md

 with user `admin` and password `password`.
 This should be changed immediately.

+The `znc.conf` file is only created if it does not exist: it will not be touched otherwise.
+You should backup this file regularly as it contains all server and user settings configured through the web admin.

 Note that this cookbook modifies `/etc/sysctl.conf`, and is incompatible with any other cookbook that modifies this file.